 - 1. Install git

 - 2. Install gcc The minimal version required is 4.8 or clang The minimal version required is 3.5

 - 3. Install Python 2.7

 - 4. Install CMake.
 The minimal version required is 3.7 if you want to compile with precompiled headers (build twice faster, enabled by default).
 Otherwise you can use a 3.1 version.

 - 5. Install Ninja

-Depending on which linux distribution you use, for example on Debian/Ubuntu/Mint you can do:
+Depending on which linux distribution you use, for example on Debian/Ubuntu/Mint you can run the following command to download and install these tools:

 \$ apt-get install build-essential ninja-build python2.7 git cmake